euclidianAce/lua_matrix/README.md

 local a = matrix.new(3, 3)
 ```

-For details of how to actually use the library, check out the doc directory
+For details of how to actually use the library, check out either the wiki or doc directory